Setting an Uplink Port on an EX Series or QFX Series Switch as a Virtual Chassis Port

-If you configure an uplink port as a VCP to create a redundant link with a dedicated VCP connection on EX4200, EX4500, or EX4550 switches, to avoid traffic looping within the Virtual Chassis, you must reboot the Virtual Chassis after configuring the port conversion and cabling the VCP link.
+If you set a port as a VCP to create a redundant link with a dedicated VCP connection on EX4200, EX4500, or EX4550 switches, to avoid traffic looping within the Virtual Chassis, you must reboot the Virtual Chassis after configuring the port conversion and cabling the VCP link.
 See Troubleshooting an EX Series Virtual Chassis for more information.

-- Verify that the port can be used as a VCP in your particular configuration.
+- Verify which ports can be used as VCPs in your particular configuration.
 See Virtual Chassis Port Options for a summary of the VCP options on switches that support Virtual Chassis, and the hardware documentation for each type of switch for complete details about the ports and installed transceivers that can be used as VCPs.

 - If you are configuring an uplink module port as a VCP, if needed, install the uplink module in the member switches that you want to interconnect.